elsiklab/apollo_lsaa/README.md

 By default the bootstrapping should be setup for your organism in grails-app/conf/BootStrap.groovy

-The configuration of the database can be setup in src/java/apollo-lsaa-groovy.config (if running apollo-lsaa standalone) or from apollo-config.groovy (if using apollo-lsaa as an Apollo plugin)
+The configuration of the database can be setup in apollo-lsaa-groovy.config (if running apollo-lsaa standalone) or from apollo-config.groovy (if using apollo-lsaa as an Apollo plugin)

 ## Domain classes